 “Something better will come along,” Christine finally said as she placed her hand on Jason’s knee encouragingly.

 “Yeah, but I’m going to need something more than ‘some college’ and just a few skills to put on my application.
 I guess I’m going to have to lie more.”

 “It does help make getting a job easier.”

 The irony struck Jason.
-“It’s funny,” he began, “when you’re a kid, your parents and teachers and all the other adults are always telling you to not lie and to be honest.
+“It’s funny,” he began, “when you’re a kid, your parents and teachers and all the other adults are always telling you to not lie and to be honest and all that.
 But when it comes down to it, you do what you have to get by, even if it means lying, and everybody is fine with it.”

 “They should teach that on Sesame Street,” Christine joked.

 “At least you’re still working,” Christine reminded optimistically.
 “No need to grab the first thing that comes along.”

 “Yeah, that helps.”
 Jason continued to look out across the park.
 “I just hope something comes along soon.”
 He calmed down some more and his stress subsided, then new thoughts came to the surface.
 “You know, I always thought that showing up on time and doing a good job was all it took to make it through life.
 No one said anything about the office politics, ownership changes, secret deals, new rules, and the closed door meetings where everything is decided.
-I don’t know how much longer I can stand it there,” he dreaded.
+I don’t know how much longer I can stand it there,” he worried.
 “Is it me, or has everything become too complicated?”